pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Use:**

-Fast QC can be used to perform simple quality control analysis on your raw data, and can also be used after various steps in this pipeline (eg. removal of adapter sequences) to see if these programs have improved read quality.
+FastQC can be used to perform simple quality control analysis on your raw data, and can also be used after various steps in this pipeline (eg. removal of adapter sequences) to see if these programs have improved read quality.

 **Limitations:**

 The FastQC program provides a useful glimse of the data quality and flags potential issues, ultimately data qualiy should be assessed once reads have been filtered and aligned to a genome.
-FastQC is also a relatively slow program to run, although this unlikely to be an issue of a decent server.

 **Requirements:**